davidguva/OpenVidReview/README.md

 ## Features

 -   Video upload
 -   Simple admin interface
 -   Time-based comments
 -   Color tags for comments
 -   Edit and delete comments
 -   Export comments as EDL files

 ## Todos

 -   Implement the use of encrypted passwords (especially for the admin interface)
 -   Real-time updates with Socket.io
 -   Overall to make it as secure as possible and ready for production.

 I would love for people to test this and give feedback.

 ## Technologies Used

 -   Node.js
 -   Express.js
 -   SQLite
 -   EJS (Embedded JavaScript templating)
 -   Socket.io
 -   HTML/CSS/JavaScript

 ## Getting Started

 ### Prerequisites

 -   Node.js and npm installed
 -   SQLite installed

-### Installation
+### Installation using NodeJS

 1. Clone the repository: